ThePwnish3r/ThePwnish3r.github.io/_posts/2021-07-13-Fuzz-Week-Day1-:-configure-objdump-from-binutils.md

 This series of blog posts is based on <a href="https://twitter.com/gamozolabs">@gamozolabs</a> <a href="https://www.youtube.com/watch?v=2xXt_q3Fex8&list=PLSkhUfcCXvqHsOy2VUxuoAf5m_7c8RqvO">FuzzWeek</a>, I wrote this series because I was taking notes for his videos step by step so I thought it would be useful to share it with the community for people who struggle to watch long videos like me and try to simplify his content.

-if you don’t know his channel which I don’t think so if you are here for Fuzzing, you will find really cool stuff about fuzzing, emulation, hypervisors, and exploitation, I think his content is really better than a lot of 4 digits $ trainings in big conferences.
+If you don’t know his channel which I don’t think so if you are here for Fuzzing, you will find really cool stuff about fuzzing, emulation, hypervisors, and exploitation, I think his content is really better than a lot of 4 digits $ trainings in big conferences.